 The Organization has made certain indemnities and guarantees, under which it may be required to make payments to a guaranteed or indemnified party, in relation to certain actions or transactions.
 The Organization indemnifies its directors, officers, employees and agents, as permitted under the laws of the State of California.
 In connection with its facility lease, the Organization has indemnified its lessor for certain claims arising from the use of the facilities.
 The duration of the guarantees and indemnities varies and is generally tied to the life of the agreement.
 These guarantees and indemnities do not provide for any limitation of the maximum potential future payments the Organization could be obligated to make.
-Historically, the Organization has not been obligated nor incurred any payments for these obligations and, therefore, no liabilities have been recorded for these indemnities and guarantees in the accompanying statements of assets, liabilities and net assets - cash basis.
+Historically, the Organization has not been recorded for these indemnities and guarantees in the accompanying statements of assets, liabilities and net assets - cash basis.